 It’s girl vs. boy in this double feature of 1990s thrillers about individuals trapped in a building at night with a murderer.
-Both films also manage to head in a direction you don’t see coming!
+Both Mute Witness and Nightwatch also manage to head in a direction you don’t see coming!

 MUTE WITNESS (1995)